human3/searchf/docs/DEV.md

 ## How to build the package from sources

 The following `Makefile` targets can help with this:
-- `sudo make deps` to install all dependencies (if not done already)
 - `make build` to build the package
 - `make install` to install package on your system